countable-web/open-source-corporation/peopleops/getting_started/EVALUATION.md

    * Set standards for whole team in their technical track.
 Makes sure documentation is clear, and the team is improving.
    * Stay on top of industry trends in their technical track.
 Understands trade-offs of competing solutions.
-   * Work to integrate teir technical area with the other technical tracks seamlessly in a ways that help the whole team.
+   * Work to integrate their technical area with the other technical tracks seamlessly in a ways that help the whole team.
 Be aware of how your work impacts other areas.
    * Have multiple AORs.
 Maintains learning materials, standards, and process documents.
    * Track and improve a KPI.
    * Evaluate technical work complexity for proposals/quotes and can delegate work appropriately.